thunderclap-io/thunderclap-qemu/README.md

 * `PCIE_QEMU_SYSROOT` should point to your BERI sysroot.

 The Makefile is a GNU Makefile, so you will need GNU Make on your FreeBSD build host.
-It supports notions of 'Targets' and 'Victims', which are multiple choice back ends.
-Targets roughly correspond to 'back ends'.
-Victims set preprocessor variables corresponding to victim machines, and are only intermittently used.
+The Makefile supports multiple *targets*, specified with the Makefile argument `TARGET`.
-The main target is 'beribsd', corresponding to a BERI processor running a FreeBSD operating system.
+The main target is '`beribsd`', corresponding to a BERI processor running a FreeBSD operating system.
 It is the default.
-The alternative is 'postgres', which builds the system using a postgres database as a source of packets.
+The alternative is '`postgres`', which builds the system using a postgres database as a source of packets.
 It is effectively bitrotted at this point, as it was mostly used in the bring-up of the NIC model.

 Building should be as simple as:

      gmake -j4

-This will produce a statically linked attack binary called `test` (for historical reasons) in build-beribsd.
+This will produce a statically linked attack binary called `test` (for historical reasons) in the directory  `build-beribsd`.

 Running Attacks
 ===============

 To run the attack, it must be copied onto the board.
-The most reliable way that we have come up with this is to copy it onto an SD card.
+The most reliable way that we have come up with this is to copy it via SD card.

-In order to achieve acceptable performance, the binary must be `cp`ed into `/dev/null` before running, so that it is cached in system memory.
+In order for the running binary to achieve acceptable performance, it must be `cp`ed into `/dev/null` before running, so that it is cached in system memory.

 Writing Attacks
 ===============